dig-soilman/Soil_Physical_Properties/README.md

 ## PDF

-Select the file and choose to read or download the file.
+Select the greatest number beta version file name.
+Choose to read or Download the file.
+Example Soil_Physical_Properties_beta0.7.1.pdf.
 The version is at the end of the file name durring the active edit period.

 ## Source code